Misinformation in the Gaza war: Allegations of beheading

 In the aftermath of the initial Hamas assault, witnesses from the Israeli soldiers, the Israeli Forces, and the first responder Israeli organization ZAKA said on French Israeli TV channel i24news that they had seen the bodies of beheaded infants at the site of the Kfar Aza massacre.
 During US Secretary of State Antony Blinken's visit to Israel, he said he was shown photos of the massacre by Hamas of Israeli civilians and soldiers, and specifically that he saw beheaded IDF soldiers.
 U.S. President Joe Biden separately said that he had seen photographic evidence of terrorists beheading children, but the White House later clarified that Biden was alluding to news reports of beheadings, which have not contained or referred to photographic evidence.
 NBC News called reports of "40 beheaded babies" unverified allegations, adding that they appeared "to have originated from Israeli soldiers and people affiliated with the Israel Defense Force".
 They also added that "an Israeli official told CNN the government had not confirmed claims of the beheadings".
 The allegation mainly "stemmed from a viral Israeli news broadcast clip" and the main X / Twitter accounts propagating the claims were i24NEWS and Israel's official account, even though Israeli Defense spokesperson Doron Spielman told NBC News that he could not confirm i24NEWS's report.
-As of 12 October, CNN had extensively reviewed online media content to verify Hamas-related atrocities but found no evidence to support claims of decapitated children.
+By 12 October, CNN had extensively reviewed online media content to verify Hamas-related atrocities but found no evidence to support claims of decapitated children.
+By the end of November, I24 had edited its article, removing the claim about 40 babies.
+In December 2023, Haaretz published the results of a comprehensive investigation into the violence of the 7 October attacks.
+The conclusion was that while Hamas had committed real "atrocities" that day, some of the extreme acts attributed to the group never happened and were fueling denial of the October 7 attacks.
+Although Hamas had desecrated or dismembered the bodies of some Israelis, these belonged for the most part to fallen soldiers, the article said.
+An April 2024 Le Monde investigation concluded that it was "a rumor born organically, out of a mixture of emotion, confusion and macabre exaggeration.
+Israel has done nothing to fight it and has more often tried to instrumentalize it than deny it, fueling accusations of media manipulation."
+Le Monde also noted that the myth was used by antisemitic misinformation influencers such as Jackson Hinkle to falsely infer that all Israeli claims about 7 October were false.